 There are three options in the B.S.N. program.
 The standard program is offered at the Brookings, Rapid City and Sioux Falls sites.
 The accelerated program is designed for students who have earned a bachelor’s degree and can commit to completing the entire nursing program in one year.
-The accelerated programs are offered at the Sioux Falls and Aberdeen sites.
-The RN Upward Mobility or RN to B.S.N. program is offered on-line.
-Students should talk with their adviser about the specifics of each option.
+The accelerated programs are offered at the Sioux Falls, Aberdeen and Rapid City sites.
+The RN to B.S.N. program is offered on-line.
+Students should talk with their academic advisor about the specifics of each option.
 Application processes and dates are available on the College of Nursing website.

 Health Science Minor

 The health science minor offers nursing and other professional students the knowledge and skills to promote health, prevent disease and protect the environment.
 Other minors are also available.
-Information about options for a minor is available from the student’s adviser.
+Information about options for a minor is available from the student’s academic advisor.